raspberrypilearning/our-beat/en/step_3.md

 })
 ```

-Now, the melody will only play if playing is set true by the Button.
+Now, the melody will only play if the 'playing' variable is set to `true` by the Button.

 --- /task ---